TBC: The Tiny Binary Computer

 Data Path: Registers and Buses

-The data path of tbc is shown in Figure 2.
+The data path of TBC is shown in Figure 2.
 The data path of a computer is the arithmetic and logic unit (ALU), the registers, and the buses that connect them.
 The instruction decoder (I-decoder) / control unit is also shown in the figure.
 It is discussed in a later section.

-Diabram of tbc's data path.
+TBC's data path.

-The data path of tbc.
+The data path of TBC.

-tbc has five registers.
+TBC has five registers.
 The memory address register (MAR) holds one memory address to be used in a memory read or write operation.
-The MAR is an eight-bit register, allowing tbc to address 256 words of memory.
+The MAR is an eight-bit register, allowing TBC to address 256 words of memory.
 It can be loaded from the C-bus and is connected continuously to the memory subsystem.
 The memory subsystem only uses this address when commanded to read or write.

-The memory data register (MDR) is the same size as the tbc's word size: twelve bits.
+The memory data register (MDR) is the same size as the TBC's word size: twelve bits.
 It can be loaded from the C-bus or driven onto the A-bus.
 It can also send data to memory on a memory write, or be loaded with data from memory on a memory read.

 The accumulator receives the results of arithmetic or logical operations.
 It is a twelve-bit register.
 It can drive the A- or B-bus and can be loaded from the C-bus.